Poojavpatel/Tech-stack/Linux/README.md

 *nix just means operating systems that are like the old workhorse Unix.
 Some examples include Linux, FreeBSD, and Mac OS X (its kernel, Darwin, is based on BSD).

 The main relation between *nix and Ruby is just a pragmatic one; most Ruby developers seem to prefer to work on Unix-like OSes (typically Linux or Mac OS X).
 There's no official relationship, and it's quite possible to work with Ruby on non-*nix OSes like Windows.

+---
+## Mac setup

+### mac change screenshot location
+Press Command + Shift + 5.
+Click on Options.
+Now either pick a folder that is listed, or choose Other Location.
+If you choose Other Locaiton you can navigate to the folder you wish the screenshot to go to, or create a folder if required.

+## Mac Shortcuts

+Command ⌘ + `  - To switch between windows of the same application